Ampio Pharmaceuticals (NYSEAMERICAN:AMPE) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Ampio Pharmaceuticals (NYSEAMERICAN:AMPE – Get Rating) in a research note published on Tuesday morning.
+StockNews.com started coverage on shares of Ampio Pharmaceuticals (NYSEAMERICAN:AMPE – Get Rating) in a report issued on Friday morning.
 The firm issued a sell rating on the specialty pharmaceutical company’s stock.

 Ampio Pharmaceuticals, Inc operates as a biopharmaceutical company.
 The firm engages in the development of therapies to treat prevalent inflammatory conditions.
 Its product pipeline includes new uses for approved drugs and new molecular entities for important therapeutic areas, including metabolic disease, eye disease, kidney disease, inflammation and sexual dysfunction and CNS disease.